 The more you follow and participate in what’s going on, the more relevant you are to local media for a potential story.
 Focus on being a thought leader on a local level and you’ll see your value skyrocket.

 Make Yourself Newsworthy

-And as you’re pouring through local media coverage create a list of local and regional media that covers local businesses, artists and lifestyle & entertainment topics.
+And as you’re pouring through local media coverage create a list of local and regional media contacts that cover local businesses, artists and lifestyle & entertainment topics.

 Most news outlets, publications and radio shows have a set process for pitching story ideas.
 Do the research.
 Follow their rules.
 Pitch yourself in a way that makes you stand out, which means going back to what I said about being a thought leader and making yourself relevant.

 Maybe your readers frequent a local brewery or wine bar?
 Visit a coffee shop that does live music.
 Find a venue that is well versed in planning and hosting events to take a lot of the guesswork out of it.
-Contact your local YMCA, if you have a book that interests parents and children.
+Contact your local YMCA or other youth organizations if you have a book that interests parents and children.

 Do Some Competitive Book Marketing Research